We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Hai Di Lao

-If you haven’t had your hotpot cherry popped, bring the fam over to Hai Di Lao.
+If you haven’t had your hotpot cherry popped, bring the gang over to Hai Di Lao, one of our fave picks for family restaurants.
 Where else can you can get a manicure or massage while you’re waiting to be seated?
 Also, there’s free snacks for both the parents and the kids to tide you over before your actual meal.
 There’s also a fun play area for tots and a cool “dancing noodle man” too!

 Beauty In The Pot